Skien Municipality: Roads

+The European route E18 highway runs through neighboring Porsgrunn and it connects to the Norwegian national road 36 which is the main road through Skien.
+It follows along the Skienselva river to the north.
+Another main route used by most buses coming from Oslo is Norwegian county road 32 which goes through Siljan and on to the northeast.

 Water

 Skien is the main terminus for the Telemark Canal.
 The "Norsjø-Skienskanalen" section of the canal, with one terminus at Skien and the other at Løveid, was built in 1854–1861.
 In Europe, canals were commonly built in the pre-railroad period to transport goods, timber, and passengers.
 The "Porsgrunn river" runs from the lock at Skien through Porsgrunn to the Frierfjord.
 Skien harbour is located at Vold havneterminal.

 Railroads

 Skien was connected to the Norwegian railway network (Vestfoldbanen) in 1882.
-In 1919, Bratsbergbanen opened between Skien and Notodden.
+In 1919, Bratsbergbanen railway line opened between Skien and Notodden.
 Vy still operates regular train services on both railways.

 Air

-The local airport is Skien Airport, Geiteryggen.
-It serves domestic flights to Bergen and Stavanger as well as flights to Trondheim by the airline Vildanden.
+The local airport was Skien Airport, Geiteryggen.
+It served domestic flights to Bergen and Stavanger as well as flights to Trondheim by the airline Vildanden.
 For the present, no commercial flights are operated from Geiteryggen.

 Culture and recreation

+Churches

+The Church of Norway has seven parishes (sokn) within the municipality of Skien.
+It is part of the Skien prosti (deanery) in the Diocese of Agder og Telemark.